aker-1/IPortScan/README.md

 # What is IPortScan?

-IPortScan just a tool with C Language and open source for every one <br>you can send a Pull Request to work with me <br>in developing it , the project is just a start.
+IPortScan just a tool with C Language and open source for every oneyou can send a Pull Request to work with mein developing it , the project is just a start.

 <br><br>